 Wow they even have Indian dishes!
 I like Biryani because it’s flavorful but not greasy like the usual fried rice.

 Now comes my favorite part — dessert!
-There are two areas for dessert.
-One is where the Ice Cream Station is along with these assorted pastries and fresh fruit.
+There’s an Ice Cream Station, Crepe Station, plus lots of assorted pastries and fresh fruit.

 Buffet dining at Cucina in Marco Polo Ortigas starts at P1,500++ per head (P1,850 nett).
 Kids ages 0-6 get to dine for free while kids 7-12 years old pay half price.
 While it’s not cheap, it is a bit less expensive compared to other posh hotels’ buffets (most will set you back over P2k per adult head).
 You can add P320 net per head for unlimited sodas and juices or P850 net per head for unlimited wines.